The consent rails

 Why I Left After 18 Years

-I left my corporate career in December 2025 after 18 years — the last 15 as a supervisor managing large technical support teams.
-For 15 of those years I listened to escalated calls in corporate tech support from customers who had been financially hurt, legally exposed, emotionally devastated — almost always because of what happened to their data.
+I left an 18-year career in the telecom industry in December 2025 — most of it leading technical support teams.
+Year after year, I listened to the escalated calls from customers who had been financially hurt, legally exposed, emotionally devastated — almost always because of what happened to their data.

 My understanding of copyright law and music publishing taught me this pattern early.
 Ownership extraction follows the same playbook across every industry.
 Artists have spent decades fighting just to own what they created.
 Your data is no different — someone else is holding the masters.
 Adworth changes that.

-I built it with 20 years of corporate experience, AI as my co-founder, and the conviction that the knowledge needed to solve real problems doesn’t come with a price tag.
-The patent was filed February 23, 2026.
-Now I’m raising $1.5M to hire two people and scale what’s already built.
+I built it with 18 years of corporate experience, AI as my co-founder, and the conviction that the knowledge needed to solve real problems doesn’t come with a price tag.
+The provisional patent was filed February 23, 2026.
+Now I’m raising a seed round to hire two people and scale what’s already built.

 The Market Opportunity